edamame852/the-docs/docs/coding-practices/CICD/child/Ansible.md

      ```
      - Conclusion: ansible catches all style related issues and provides us with warnings (e.g. incorrect identation, missing name attribute, use of blacklisted commands (deprecated apt and service modules)).
 Please use `ansible-lint` to refine your playbook

-### Section 5.4 - Coding exercises, Ansible Playbook
+### Section 5.4 - Lab: Coding exercises, Ansible Playbook

 1. Setting the ground
 -